 Rape Aggression Defense (R.A.D.): Is a nationally recognized self-defense class designed specifically for women.
 It consists of four 3 hour training sessions with a certified R.A.D. instructor.
 Students learn awareness and risk reduction skills as well as basic self-defense techniques.
-R.A.D. is co-sponsored by the Stonehill College Campus Police Department and by the Health and Wellness Office.
+R.A.D. is sponsored by the Stonehill College Police Department.
 This is an on-going training throughout the academic year.